NicholasR512/RoverWork/README.md

 - UI inspiration: [undraw.co](https://undraw.co/)
 - Built with Node.js, Express, and MongoDB 💚
-- Managed and maintained by [YourName]
+- Managed and maintained by [Nicholas Ressler, Hargun Singh, and Anthony Dorsey]

 ---